Rafael Cordero Santiago: Early years

 Cordero was born in Barrio Playa in Ponce, Puerto Rico, to Don Bernardino Cordero-Bernard and Doña María de los Santos Santiago.
-While still a young boy, his family moved with hime to Calle Lolita Tizol in the Ponce Historic Zone.
+While still a young boy, his family moved to Calle Lolita Tizol in the Ponce Historic Zone.
 He attended public schools in Ponce: Ramiro Colon and Rafael Pujals elementary schools, McKinley middle school, and Ponce High School.
 He graduated from the Pontifical Catholic University of Puerto Rico in 1964 with a bachelor's degree in Arts with a concentration in Political Sciences, Economy, and Social Sciences.
 While a university student, Cordero was a member of the Nu Sigma Beta fraternity Delta chapter.
 As a child he was nicknamed "Churaumba", a nickname he carried into adulthood.
 "Churumba" was a nickname given in reference to Cordero's height; it is a Puerto Rican Spanish name given to small spinning tops.
 The name probably derived from the Andalusian Spanish term "churumbel", used to describe a small child.

 Cordero was involved in Puerto Rican politics since 1969, when he began working as a special aide to former Governor of Puerto Rico Rafael Hernández Colón, then president of the Puerto Rico Senate.
 A member of the Popular Democratic Party (PPD), Cordero went on to work in the Departments of Finance and Workers' Rights (Spanish: Departamento del Derecho al Trabajo).